 IDEAL Research Lab

-IDEAL is a university-wide initiative at Stanford to promote Inclusivity, Diversity, Equity, Access in learning environments at Stanford and beyond.
-IDEAL Research Lab (IRL) is the research component of this initiative hosted at GSE.
-At IRL, we study what are the barriers of equity in different learning environments, and which evidence-based instructional and institutional practices can effectively address these barriers.
-In light of these overall goals, the projects of the lab can be divided into three main categories:
+We study what are the learning barriers in STEM pathways, and which evidence-based instructional and institutional practices can effectively address these barriers.
+In light of these overall goals, the projects of the lab can be divided into the following three main categories:

 Collaborations

-Our lab welcome collaborations with faculty, staff, students, and organizations who interested in co-constructing equitable active learning environments in STEM.
+Our lab welcome collaborations with faculty, staff, students, and organizations who interested in co-constructing ideal learning environments in STEM.
 We encourage you to reach out if you are:

-1. An instructor looking for support in redesigning your course to improve its effectiveness and equity
+- STEM instructors looking for support in redesigning your course to improve its effectiveness

 Contact Us